iWebster28/ece345/readme.md

 ## What is this?
-A little exploration into the depths of Algorithms and Data Structures.
+A little exploration into the depths of Algorithms and Data Structures to enhance my understanding.
 Based on the CLRS text.

-## Projects
+## Sorting Algorithms

 ### Heapsort
 * Run [heapsort_test.py](./sorting/heapsort_test.py) to see it in action.